guusdk/S2SExpectedOutcomeGenerator/README.md

 A generator of expected outcomes of an XMPP server-to-server unidirectional connection from one server (the Initiating Entity) to another server (the Receiving Entity).

 This code defines a server configuration as a collection of configuration options.
 The code generates scenarios based on each possible server configuration on both ends of the to-be-established connection.
 For each scenario, the 'expected outcome' is calculated.

 It is explicitly *not advisable* to use the output of this project as an authoritative definition!
-This project was created to help develop understanding of relevant XMPP specifications, generate data for discussing the desirability of certain outcomes, and to facilitate the creation of (unit) tests in a specific XMPP project.
+This project was created to help develop understanding of relevant XMPP specifications (such as [RFC6120](https://datatracker.ietf.org/doc/html/rfc6120)), generate data for discussing the desirability of certain outcomes, and to facilitate the creation of (unit) tests in a specific XMPP project.
 Many of these outcomes are open to discussion.

 ### Server Settings